Atlanta Braves: 1915–1952

 From 1917 to 1933, the Boston Braves struggled.
-After a series of different owners, Emil Fuchs bought the team in 1923.
-Fuchs brought his longtime friend, pitching great Christy Mathewson, as part of the syndicate that bought the club.
-However, the death of pitching legend in 1925 left Fuchs in control.
+After a series of different owners, a syndicate led by Emil Fuchs and including pitching great and Fuchs' longtime friend Christy Mathewson bought the team in 1923.
+Mathewson's death in 1925 left Fuchs in control of the team.
 Despite Fuchs' commitment to success, the team faced challenges overcoming the damage from previous years.
-It wasn't until 1933 and 1934, under manager Bill McKechnie, that the Braves became competitive, but it did little to help the club's finances.
+It was not until 1933 and 1934, under manager Bill McKechnie, that the Braves became competitive, but the team's improvement in performance did little to help its finances.

 In an effort to boost fan attendance and finances, Fuchs orchestrated a deal with the New York Yankees to acquire Babe Ruth in 1935.
 Ruth was appointed team vice president with promises of profit shares and managerial prospects.
 Initially, Ruth seemed to provide a spark on opening day, but his declining skills became evident.
 Ruth's inability to run and poor fielding led to internal strife, and it became clear that his titles were symbolic.
 Ruth retired on June 1, 1935, shortly after hitting his last three home runs.
 The Braves finished the season with a dismal 38–115 record, marking the franchise's worst season.

 Fuchs lost control of the team in August 1935, leading to a rebranding attempt as the Boston Bees, but it did little to alter the team's fortune.
 Construction magnate Lou Perini took over, eventually restoring the Braves' name.
 Despite World War II causing a brief setback, the team, led by pitcher Warren Spahn, enjoyed impressive seasons in 1946 and 1947 under Perini's ownership.